 Administration order : An order made in a county court to arrange and administer the payment of debts by an individual; or an order made by a court in respect of a company that appoints an administrator to take control of the company.
 A company can also be put into administration if a floating charge holder, or the directors or the company itself file the requisite notice at court.

-Administrative receiver : An IP appointed by the holder of a debenture that is secured by a floating charge that covers the whole or substantially the whole of the company’s assets.
-The IP’s task is to realise those assets on behalf of the debenture holder.
+Administrative receiver : An Insolvency Practitioner appointed by the holder of a debenture that is secured by a floating charge that covers the whole or substantially the whole of the company’s assets.
+The IP’s primary duty is to realise those assets on behalf of the debenture holder.

 Administrative receivership: The process where an Insolvency Practitioner is appointed by a debenture holder (lender) to realise a company’s assets and pay preferential creditors and the debenture holder’s debt.
 The right of a debenture holder to appoint an Administrative Receiver has been restricted by the Enterprise Act 2002.

-Assets : Anything that belongs to the debtor that may be used to pay his/her debts.
+Assets : Anything that belongs to the Company/debtor that may be used to pay their debts.

-Bankruptcy restrictions order or undertaking: A procedure was introduced on 1 April 2004 whereby a bankrupt who has been dishonest or in some other way to blame for their bankruptcy may have a court order made against them or give an undertaking to the Secretary of State which will mean that bankruptcy restrictions continue to apply after discharge for a period of between two to fifteen years.
+Bankruptcy restrictions order or undertaking: When a bankrupt has failed to cooperate or has been dishonest or are to blame for their debts, a court order may be made against them or the bankrupt may give an undertaking to the Secretary of State which will mean that bankruptcy restrictions continue to apply after discharge for a period of between two to fifteen years.

 Charge: Security interest taken over property by a creditor to protect against non-payment of a debt (such as a mortgage).

 Company Directors Disqualification Act 1986: An Act of Parliament about the disqualification of directors.

 Compulsory liquidation: Winding up of a company after a petition to the court, usually by a creditor.